-IMPROVE (Institut Mutualisé pour les PROtéines VEgétales: joint institute for vegetable proteins) is the first European platform totally dedicated to developing vegetable proteins.
-Launched in 2013, and based in Dury (Somme), it brings together manufacturers, institutions and research centres to acquire knowledge on the properties of protein compounds and their extraction, and create and develop vegetable protein-based products designed for a wide range of markets:
+IMPROVE (Mutualized Institute for Plant-based Proteins, or Institut Mutualisé pour les PROtéines VEgétales) is the first platform in Europe to be wholly dedicated to valorizing vegetable proteins.
+Launched in 2013 and based in Dury (80), it associates industrial firms, institutions and research centers in efforts to acquire knowledge of the properties of protein components and their extraction, so as to design and develop vegetable protein-based products for a wide variety of markets such as:

-By combining knowledge and resources, IMPROVE speeds up the innovation process and marketing of these new products.
+By federating knowledge and resources, IMPROVE can accelerate innovation and the marketing of these new products.

-This platform is Avril’s main centre of research for vegetable proteins.
-An initial programme is focused on devising new techniques for extracting protein from oilseed meal, a by-product of seed-crushing.
-The aim is to extract protein compounds with high nutritional value for food.
+This platform is Avril’s preferred center for research on vegetable proteins.
+An initial program is focusing on the development of new techniques for the extraction of proteins from oilseed meals, a by-product of grain crushing.
+The aim is to extract proteins with high nutritional value for foods and feeds.

 P.I.V.E.R.T: the plant biorefinery of the future

-The task of the Energy Transition Institute P.I.V.E.R.T.
-(Picardie plant-based innovations, teaching and technological research), created in 2012, is to develop plant chemistry based on oilseed biomass.
-Located in Picardie in Venette (Oise), it combines the worlds of research and industry in view of building a competitive French sector that can provide new outlets for national products.
-Its aim is to create the plant biorefinery of the future, which will make use of the entire plant – through eco-processes – to produce human and animal nutrition, renewable chemistry and energy.
-This initiative is part of a sustainable development approach where various skills in plant-based products, technological processes and chemistry come together in a single basin of activity.
-The concept of the biorefinery involves a genuine industrial ecosystem in which the by-products of some activities can be used as raw materials for others, while recycling energy, water and effluents.
-P.I.V.E.R.T. receives contributions from its academic and industrial partners, support from the Future Investment fund, managed by France's National Research Agency, and funding from the Picardie region and the Compiègne Region metropolitan area.
+The mission of the P.I.V.E.R.T (Picardie Innovations Végétales, Enseignements et Recherches Technologiques, or Picardy Plant-based Innovations, Teaching and Technological Research) Institute for Energy Transition (ITE), which opened in 2012, is to develop plant chemistry using oilseed biomass.
+Based in Venette (60) in Picardie, it gathers the worlds of research and industry in order to build a competitive national sector and offer new markets for French producers.
+Its purpose is to create oilseed biorefining for the future that will use the whole plant –using eco-processes – to obtain products for human foods and animal feeds, renewable chemistry and renewable energy.
+This initiative is central to our sustainable development policy as it groups different skills in plant production, technological processes and chemistry within the same geographical area.
+Structuring the design of biorefining aims to create a true industrial ecosystem in which the by-products of certain activities will serve as starting materials for others, with the recycling of energy, water and waste.
+The P.I.V.E.R.T.
+ITE receives contributions from its academic and industrial partners, support from the Investments for the Future program (managed by the National Research Agency), and financial participation from the Picardie Regional Council and the Compiègne Region Conurbation.